Best Guinness In Dublin: 5 Pubs With The Tastiest Pints

 John Kavanagh’s “The Gravediggers” was founded in 1883, and to be fair, you’d be forgiven for thinking you’ve stepped right back in time as you poke your head through its ancient doors.

-Built into the wall of Glasnevin Cemetery, it used to be well known as the favorite haunt (apologies) of the local gravediggers, which is where it gets its affectionate nickname.
+It was built into the wall of Glasnevin Cemetery.
+So it makes sense that it used to be well known as the favorite haunt (apologies) of the local gravediggers.
+This is where it gets its affectionate nickname.
 Nowadays though, the atmosphere is anything but gloomy.

-The warm service, and worn-out tables and chairs add a gorgeous charm that harks back to the bygone days of the rich pub culture that is gradually being lost to the emergence of slick, clinical gastro pubs and chains.
+The warm service, and worn-out tables and chairs add a gorgeous charm that harks back to the bygone days.
+Here you can enjoy the rich pub culture that is gradually being lost to the emergence of clinical gastro pubs and chains.

 You’ll like this pub because: